Image Library

 Replacing files

-Each editable row carries an upload icon in the top-right corner of the thumb cell, visible on row hover, plus the row itself is a drop target for files dragged from the OS.
+Each editable row carries a replace icon in the top-right corner of the thumb cell, visible on row hover, plus the row itself is a drop target for files dragged from the OS.
 Both paths swap the file bytes of an existing image while keeping the basename, every URL pointing at it, and the Pagefile metadata (description, tags, customs, multilang) intact.

-• Click-to-pick — the upload icon opens a file picker pre-filtered to the row's existing extension.
+• Click-to-pick — the replace icon opens a file picker pre-filtered to the row's existing extension.

 • Drag-and-drop — drop a file onto the row.
 Every editable row tints in the inline-edit colour while the drop target is hovered.
 A non-editable row (no page-edit permission) gets a not-allowed cursor and rejects the drop.